 (i) Counterparty Exposure.
-Notwithstanding (2)(a) below, a bank that uses the Conversion Factor Matrix Method or Current Exposure Method without entering into an effective margining arrangement as defined in ARM 2.59.125 must calculate the counterparty credit exposure arising from the credit derivatives entered by the bank by adding the net notional value of all protection purchased from the counterparty on each reference entity.
+Notwithstanding (2)(a) below, a mutual association that uses the Conversion Factor Matrix Method or Current Exposure Method without entering into an effective margining arrangement as defined in 12 CFR 32.2, must calculate the counterparty credit exposure arising from the credit derivatives entered by the mutual association by adding the net notional value of all protection purchased from the counterparty on each reference entity.

-(ii) Reference Entity Exposure.
-A bank must calculate the credit exposure to a reference entity arising from credit derivatives entered by the bank by adding the net notional value of all protection sold on the reference entity.
-However, the bank may reduce its exposure to a reference entity by the amount of any eligible credit derivative purchased on that reference entity from an eligible protection provider.

-(c) Special Rule for Central Counterparties.
-In addition to amounts calculated under previous sections of this appendix, the measure of counterparty exposure to a central counterparty must include the sum of the initial margin posted by the bank plus any contributions made by it to a guaranty fund at the time such contribution is made.

-(d) Mandatory or Alternative Method.
-The department may, in its discretion, require or permit a bank to use a specific method or methods set forth in this appendix to calculate the credit exposure arising from all derivative transactions or any specific derivative transaction or type or category of derivative transactions if it finds, in its discretion, that such method is consistent with the safety and soundness of the bank.
+- (ii) Reference Entity Exposure.
+A mutual association must calculate the credit exposure to a reference entity arising from credit derivatives entered by the mutual association by adding the net notional value of all protection sold on the reference entity.
+However, the mutual association may reduce its exposure to a reference entity by the amount of any eligible credit derivative purchased on that reference entity from an eligible protection provider. - (c) Special Rule for Central Counterparties.
+In addition to amounts calculated under previous sections of this appendix, the measure of counterparty exposure to a central counterparty must include the sum of the initial margin posted by the mutual association plus any contributions made by it to a guaranty fund at the time such contribution is made. - (d) Mandatory or Alternative Method.
+The department may, in its discretion, require or permit a mutual association to use a specific method or methods set forth in this appendix to calculate the credit exposure arising from all derivative transactions or any specific derivative transaction or type or category of derivative transactions if it finds, in its discretion, that such method is consistent with the safety and soundness of the mutual association.